luigizuccarelli/gorush/README.md

 [![Gorush](https://github.com/appleboy/gorush)](https://github.com/appleboy/gorush)

 ## What
-  This was a poc to check gorush interact within an openshift cluster and to do a gap analysis with UPS in RHMAP and this POC
+  This was a poc to check gorush interact within an openshift cluster and to do a gap analysis

 ## Details
   I deployed ocp 3.5 locally on fedora 25